 While the Bangui, Central African Republic enjoys the pride of being located at the geographic center of the African content, the city has remained as one of the unsafe places in Africa.
-Presently, Bangui has really suffered from the constant fighting between the rebels and the government.
-In fact, sized rebels seized the capital on March 24th 2013 in their efforts to gain control of the country.
+Presently, Bangui has suffered from the constant fighting between the rebels and the government.
+Sized rebels seized the capital on March 24th, 2013 in their efforts to gain control of the country.
 As such, unless you want to risk your life, travel to Bangui under any circumstance is strongly not recommended.
-The country has also experienced a multiple coups under the self declared dictator.
-Presently, Central African Republic is rated among the top unstable, dangerous and lawless countries, not just in Africa but on earth.
+The country has also experienced multiple coups under the self-declared dictator.
+Presently, the Central African Republic is rated among the top unstable, dangerous and lawless countries, not just in Africa but on earth.

-Just walking around the city of Bangui gives you a notably good experience otherwise you shouldn’t expect world class attractions here.
-In fact, it is sad to note that due to the civil war characterized in the country, protecting tourist attractions is the last thing that the government and rebels seem to think about.
-However, you can visit the presidential palace located at the city center.
-Central market is large and you can find a lot of items at the market which also houses most of the city’s nightlife.
-Rolling hills at the northern part of the city are also worthy visit if you have some extra time.
+Just walking around the city of Bangui gives you a notably good experience otherwise you shouldn’t expect world-class attractions here.
+It is sad to note that due to the civil war characterized in the country, protecting tourist attractions is the last thing that the government and rebels seem to think about.
+However, you can visit the presidential palace located in the city center.
+The central market is large and you can find a lot of items at the market which also houses most of the city’s nightlife.
+Rolling hills in the northern part of the city are also worth a visit if you have some extra time.

-A form of local brand known as mocaf is a must drink and despite being of high quality, it is cheap and thus very affordable to many beer lovers.
-You can sleep in JM Residencies 3, JM Residences 2 and Ledger Plaza Hotel.
-All in all, the most important thing in Bangui is that you should try to stay safe as possible.
+A form of local brand known as a motif is a must drink and despite being of high quality, it is cheap and thus very affordable to many beer lovers.
+You can sleep in JM Residencies 3, JM Residences 2, and Ledger Plaza Hotel.
+All in all, the most important thing in Bangui is that you should try to stay as safe as possible.
 The city is extremely dangerous and foreigners are discouraged from visiting the country at any circumstance.